Treatment algorithm

 Adverse effects of topiramate include word-finding difficulties or cognitive problems, nephrolithiasis, and anhidrosis.
 Rarely, it can precipitate acute angle-closure glaucoma.
 Therefore, eye pain should be treated as an emergency.

-Safety of anticonvulsants in pregnancy must be taken into account when choosing a suitable drug.
+For women and girls of childbearing potential, the safety of anticonvulsants in pregnancy must be taken into account when choosing a suitable drug.
 Valproic acid and its derivatives may cause major congenital malformations, including neurodevelopmental disorders and neural tube defects, after in utero exposure.[52]
-These drugs are contraindicated during pregnancy; however, if it is not possible to stop them, treatment may be continued with appropriate specialist care.
+These drugs are contraindicated during pregnancy; however, if it is not possible to stop them, treatment may be continued with appropriate consultant care.
 Valproic acid and its derivatives must only be used in female patients of childbearing potential if certain precautionary measures are in place (e.g., only used if no suitable alternatives, a pregnancy prevention programme is in place); consult your local guidance for more information.
-Lamotrigine has not been associated with an increased risk of major congenital malformations or an increased risk of neurodevelopmental disorders or delay.[71]
-Topiramate may increase the risk of child neurodevelopmental disorders and has been associated with cleft lip and being small for gestational age.[52][68]
+Precautionary measures may also be required in male patients owing to a potential risk that use in the three months leading up to conception may increase the likelihood of neurodevelopmental disorders in their children.
+Lamotrigine has not been associated with an increased risk of major congenital malformations or an increased risk of neurodevelopmental disorders or delay.[56]
+Topiramate may increase the risk of child neurodevelopmental disorders and has been associated with cleft lip and being small for gestational age.[52][53]
+Folic acid supplementation is recommended preconceptionally and during pregnancy.[52]
 A specialist should be consulted for more guidance on the use of specific drugs in pregnancy.

 Primary options

-valproic acid: children <10 years of age: consult specialist for guidance on dose; adults and children ≥10 years of age: 15 mg/kg/day orally given in 1-3 divided doses initially, increase by 5-10 mg/kg/day increments every 7 days as tolerated and according to response
+valproic acid: children <10 years of age: consult specialist for guidance on dose; children ≥10 years of age and adults: 15 mg/kg/day orally given in 1-3 divided doses initially, increase by 5-10 mg/kg/day increments every 7 days according to response and serum drug levels, maximum 60 mg/kg/day given in 2-3 divided doses

 OR

-lamotrigine: children and adults: consult specialist for guidance on dose
+lamotrigine: children ≥2 years of age and adults: consult specialist for guidance on dose

 OR